Transcaspian Government: Military action

 The Committee had around 1000 armed men, which consisted of Armenian and Russian troops.
 British opinion of these forces was less than complimentary.
 General Wilfrid Malleson had been dispatched by the British Government to resist the Bolshevik forces and assisted the Transcaspian forces by sending them a machine gun team across the border from India.
-This team stopped the Transcaspian forces being completely overrun by the Bolsheviks, early in the conflict.
+This team stopped the Transcaspian forces being completely overrun by the Bolsheviks early in the conflict.

 Malleson then sent an Anglo Indian unit to assist in what became referred to as the Malleson mission.
 The combined Anglo-Indian and Transcaspian force then went on to successfully engage the Bolsheviks, pushing them out of some of the major cities.

 The Government was largely in a weak position.
 It had no economy and was existing on the money it had gained from the Soviets when it took over.
-The main economy was based on cotton, however, it had no means to export this.
-It largely sought funds from the British, which it did not get, even for food the British military had used and promised to pay for.
+The main economy was based on cotton, but it had no means to export it.
+It largely sought funds from the British which it did not get, even for food the British military had used and promised to pay for.